galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 - You are working with a very large *de novo* assembly genome for which you do not know the strain and thus you need to compare it to several candidates.
 - You want to study large evolutionary rearrangements at a block level rather than alignment level at several species at once.
-- You want to generate a dotplot between several massive chromosomes from e.g. plants to find the main syntenies, but your sequences are full of repeats.
+- You want to generate a dotplot between several massive chromosomes from e.g. plants to find the main syntenies, but your sequences are full of repeats and other computational approaches fail.

 As you can imagine, all three scenarios require several large-scale sequence comparisons.
 While there are also other ways to approach these situations, in this tutorial we will learn how we can use `CHROMEISTER` ({% cite perez2019ultra %}) which is specifically designed for large-scale genome comparison without alignments (alignment-free method).